cdklabs/cdk-cicd-wrapper/docs/content/getting_started/index.md

    --trust ${ACCOUNT_RES} aws://${ACCOUNT_PROD}/${AWS_REGION}
    ```

    **Note**: Update the variables in the command with your actual account IDs and AWS region.
+To activate `PROD` you need to make sure to explicitly add it into the `.defineStages()` as explained in the step 2 below.

 ## Configure .gitignore